oscardelama/ImageJ-colorMatrix-js/README.md

 ![image](https://github.com/oscardelama/ImageJ-colorMatrix-js/raw/master/doc/img/RangeAndGammaStepsPesudoCode.png "Range clipping & Gamma Correction pseudo-Code")

-After the color matrix transformation, each pixel value in each intermediate channel is check out to ensure it is in a given range of `[Min, Max]` ADU values.
+After the color matrix transformation, each pixel value in each intermediate channel is checked out to ensure it is in a given range of `[Min, Max]` ADU values.
 If it is not, the pixel value is clipped to the minimum or maximum value correspondingly.

 Later, a [*Gamma Correction*](http://en.wikipedia.org/wiki/Gamma_correction) is applied to each pixel value on each channel.
 This is an optional step, if the *gamma* parameter is equal to 1, this step is not executed at all.
 Notice the gamma value is specified with its reciprocal value.
 For example, to apply a *Gamma Correction* of `1/2.2` your input for the gamma value must be `2.2`.